joelouthan/Theologicus/src/pastorals/titus3-1-7.md

 Because God is perfect.
 God doesn't break promises.
 God does not lie.
 What God began, he will finished.
 His great grace and love will bring us all the way home.
 For:

->Romans 8:38–39 (CSB) ... no any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.
+>Romans 8:38–39 ... no any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.

 You might think, "I feel so far from him.
 How can this be?"